-After replacement, the site became the Lothian Road Goods yard.
+After replacement, the site became subsumed into the Lothian Road Goods yard.

 Following closure in 1965, the site was cleared for the West Approach Road although one building survived until the 1990s.